Poetry Adam McMillan Poetry Adam McMillan

 I remember on Sundays

-without fail we'd drive down to Rowland's Castle
+But without fail we’d drive to Rowland’s Castle,

-I'd always arrive with the discipline of polished boots,
+I’d arrive with the discipline of polished boots,

 Guns N’ Roses blaring,

-and I'd ding my knife on the crispy roast potatoes
+and I’d ding my knife on the roast potatoes

 with as much sausage stuffing as I were permitted.